 Aloe Vera Juice: antioxidants, antifungal properties; moisturizing, great for dry or damaged hair.
 Vitamins and minerals such as Vitamins A, B1, B2, B6, C, E, Calcium, folic acid and amino acids

-Castile Soap: the ‘detergent’ in our shampoo.
-Gentle enough for hair while still being cleansing
+Castille Soap: the ‘detergent’ in our shampoo.
+Gentle enough for hair while still being cleansing, however some people may find this natural soap too drying, especially if they are used to using commercial shampoos.

 Sweet Almond or Jojoba oil: Mimics the natural oils/sebum that our skin and hair produce; it’s non-greasy and absorbed quickly.
 Rich in vitamins B complex and E.